Also under Wills & ProbateWills & Probate Home

 Our experienced Wills and Estates team have been practising in this area for decades.
 We have drafted innumerable Wills and assisted thousands of executors to administer the estates of loved ones.

-We take care of all issues to do with Wills & Probate matters, the preparation of Wills, the administration of deceased estates and obtaining Grants of Probate and Letters of Administration and claims over the division of deceased estates.
+We take care of all issues to do with Wills & Probate matters - the preparation of Wills and powers of attorney, the administration of deceased estates and obtaining Grants of Probate and Letters of Administration and claims over the division of deceased estates.

-An appointment will be made for you to see one of our experienced Wills and Estates lawyers.
+An appointment will be made for you to see a member of our experienced Wills and Estates team.

 You will have an opportunity to provide us with some information and we will prompt you with additional questions to ensure we have a clear understanding of your circumstances, including your financial position or the financial position of the deceased.

-When you call to make an appointment, our experienced support staff will gather some basic details from you and you will be given a preliminary quote.
+When you call to make an appointment, our experienced support staff will gather some basic details from you before providing a preliminary quote.

-We have fostered close relationships with a number of unions so please let us know if you belong to a union and we may be able to provide a discount for preparing your Will and Power of Attorney.
+We have fostered close relationships with a number of unions so please let us know if you are a union member and we may be able to provide a discount for preparing your Will and Power of Attorney.

-At the end of your first appointment with us, your lawyer will explain clearly how we charge fees and give you an accurate estimate of the cost of your matter.
+At the end of your first appointment with us, we will explain clearly how we charge fees and give you a more accurate estimate of the cost of your matter.

-If you are making a will, bring in the full names and addresses of those you wish to refer to in your Will.
-If you are over 75 years of age, you will also need to bring with you a Doctor’s letter of capacity, so that there can be no questioning of your Will later down the track.
+If you are making a Will, bring in the full names and addresses of those you wish to refer to in your Will.
+If you are over 75 years of age, you will also need to bring with you a Doctor’s letter of capacity, so that there can be no doubt about the validity of your Will later on.

-If you are seeking advice about an Estate matter, bring with you the Will (if you have it) any ID documents of the deceased and any documents confirming the assets, liabilities and superannuation of the Estate including certificates of title, bank statements, car registration documents, and superannuation statements.
+If you are seeking advice about an Estate matter, bring with you the Will (if you have it), any ideintification documents of the deceased and any documents confirming the assets, liabilities and superannuation of the Estate such as certificates of title, bank statements, car registration documents, and superannuation statements.

 Yes, absolutely - if that’s what will make you comfortable or help you through the process.
-However, it is important we talk to you alone when making a Will if that Will is contentious or leaves a family member who is not present out to minimise any risk of challenge.
+However, if you are making a Will, it is important we talk to you alone if the Will is contentious or leaves out a family member who is not present so as to minimise any risk of the Will later being challenged.

-Please note that you may be asked to share personal information during the appointment.
-It is important that you bring someone along who you trust to support you.
+Please note that you may be asked to share very personal information during your appointment with us.
+It is therefore important that, if you bring some with you, that person is someone who you trust with that information and to support you.

 This service is also available after hours, although we do request some understanding in order to arrange a suitable time within which to make the appointment.

-Travel fees and charges may apply – when you call to make an appointment we can quickly advise you how much these fees will be.
+Travel fees and charges may apply.
+When you call to make an appointment, we can quickly advise you on how much these fees will be.